jokob-sk/NetAlertX/docs/DEVICES_BULK_EDITING.md

 # 🖊 Multi-editing via the UI

 > [!NOTE]
-> Make sure you have your backups save before doing any mass edits.
+> Make sure you have your backups saved and restorable before doing any mass edits.
 Check [Backup strategies](/docs/BACKUPS.md).

 You can select devices in the _Devices_ view by selecting devices to edit and then clicking the _Multi-edit_ button or via the _Maintenance_ > _Multi-Edit_ section.